 Carbonara alla vignarola

-The Roman food scene, by and large, is fairly conservative.
+The Roman restaurant scene, by and large, is fairly conservative.
 Restaurants, especially the more informal ones called trattorie, osterie or taverne that I tend to enjoy more than fancy ristoranti, tend to favor the classic Roman pastas and other traditional dishes.
 It has to be said that this can lead to a certain sameness from one menu to another.

 Carbonara alla vignarola isn’t a fusion of cuisines, of course.
-It’s a fusion of two iconic Roman dishes: pasta alla carbonara and vignarola, a medly of spring vegetables.
+It’s a fusion of two iconic Roman dishes: pasta alla carbonara and vignarola, a medley of spring vegetables.
 I’d had vegetarian versions of carbonara before with zucchini or artichokes, but this was on a whole other level.
 For one thing, although there were lots of vegetables, this carbonara alla vignarola isn’t vegetarian, with its savory flavor base of guanciale, cured pork jowl, which makes sense since it figures in both carbonara and vignarola.
 Then there was the wonderful blend of flavors in the vignarola, which the egg and cheese finish complimented perfectly.
 This is one of those flavor combinations that are just meant to be.

 Carbonara alla vignarola is a good example of the kind of spot on incremental innovation I enjoy, whether it’s combining two familiar dishes together, like pasta alla zozzona, which is essentially a fusion of carbonara and amatriciana, or finding interesting riffs on the classics, like gricia con carciofi, which adds thinly sliced artichokes to the classic Roman pasta.